 How to get to Sámara?

-There is no direct bus connection from Santa Teresa to Sámara, but you can use the reliable Shuttle service Tropical Shuttle Tours, that departs twice per day and cost around $50 per person.
+There is no direct bus connection from Santa Teresa to Sámara, but you can use the reliable Shuttle service Tropical Shuttle Tours, which departs twice per day and costs around $50 per person.
 The shuttle service will pick you up at your hotel and bring you directly to your next accommodation.
-Just write them a Whatsapp message and they will organize everything for you.
+Just write them a WhatsApp message and they will organize everything for you.Â

 Where to stay in Sámara?